- Where is your teen treatment program located?

 6. Who will be providing treatment?
 How is that different from other programs?

 At Paradigm San Francisco, our entire team is made up of professionals that have dedicated their careers to working with young people.
-All team members are certified or licensed in their specialties and have extensive experience in the field.
 Beyond this, the core team of Paradigm San Francisco has been working together in treatment for more than 15 years.
 The result of this time and experience together is Paradigm San Francisco is a treatment center truly like no other.

 7. Will I have my own room?